 To change from one major to another in one's school requires completion of a 'change of major' form.
-The form must be signed by the Chairperson/Coordinator of the major in which the student is currently enrolled, the Chairperson/Coordinator of the major which the student desires and the dean of the school.
+The form must be signed by the Chairperson/Coordinator of the major in which the student is currently enrolled, the Chairperson/Coordinator of the major which the student desires and an authorized representative of the academic dean's office or the Office of Academic Support and Retention.
 The form is then forwarded to the University Registrar.
+AC: 12/04/1989